Chart Color Schemes

 Cremorne Point features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-In Cremorne Point, as per the latest Census, 13.6% of dwellings were houses while 86.3% were other types such as semi-detached, apartments, and 'other' dwellings.
-In comparison, Sydney metropolitan area had 17.9% houses and 82.1% other dwellings.
+Cremorne Point's dwelling structure, as per the latest Census, had 13.6% houses and 86.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 17.9% houses and 82.1% other dwellings.
 Home ownership in Cremorne Point stood at 35.4%, with mortgaged dwellings at 17.9% and rented ones at 46.7%.
-The median monthly mortgage repayment was $2,996, below Sydney metro's average of $3,085.
-The median weekly rent in Cremorne Point was $650, compared to Sydney metro's $582.
-Nationally, Cremorne Point's mortgage repayments were higher at $1,863 and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,996, lower than Sydney metro's $3,085.
+Median weekly rent in Cremorne Point was $650, compared to Sydney metro's $582.
+Nationally, mortgage repayments were significantly higher at $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing